 Putin Ordered 'Influence Campaign' To Help Trump, U.S. Intelligence Report Says

-The public version of the intelligence report on the investigation into Russia's interference in the U.S. elections concludes that Russian President Vladimir Putin personally ordered the "influence campaign."
+The intelligence report on Russia's interference in the U.S. elections concludes that Russian President Vladimir Putin personally ordered an "influence campaign" that aimed to help President-elect Donald Trump.

-"Russia's goals were to undermine public faith in the US democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency," the report states.
+"Russia's goals were to undermine public faith in the US democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency," the public version of the report from the FBI, the CIA and the National Security Agency states.
 "We further assess Putin and the Russian Government developed a clear preference for President-elect Trump."

+This is the first time the U.S. government has leveled these accusations directly at Putin, as NPR's Mary Louise Kelly reports.
+"It's obviously a big deal to level that kind of charge at the head of state of a foreign country," she says.

+The report does not weigh in on whether this "influence campaign" changed the outcome of the U.S. election.

 Here are some of the report's key findings: